prerender/prerender/README.md

 ```

 ## Use Cases
-The Prerender server can be used in conjunction with [our Prerender middleware](#middleware) in order to serve the prerendered HTML of your javascript website to search engines (Google, Bing, etc) and social networks (Facebook, Twitter, etc) for SEO.
+The Prerender server can be used in conjunction with [our Prerender.io middleware](#middleware) in order to serve the prerendered HTML of your javascript website to search engines (Google, Bing, etc) and social networks (Facebook, Twitter, etc) for SEO.
 We run the Prerender server at scale for SEO needs at [https://prerender.io/](https://prerender.io/).

 The Prerender server can be used on its own to crawl any web page and pull down the content for your own parsing needs.
 We host the Prerender server for your own crawling needs at [https://prerender.com/](https://prerender.com/).